liboai/DeepFaceLab_Linux/README.md

 #### Update Video Driver

-You must use the latest NVIDIA driver for your system.
-You can install this through the Software and Updates application on a stock installation.
-If you wish to use the latest NVIDIA drivers.
-You will need to find a PPA containing them.
+I recommend you install the latest NVIDIA driver provided under the Software & Updates application in Linux.
+Do not use the Nouveau driver as you will have problems.

 #### Installing Anaconda3

-You must install Anaconda3 prior to finalizing the installation of this project.
+You must install Anaconda3 before completing the following steps.
 You can find it at [https://www.anaconda.com/distribution/](https://www.anaconda.com/distribution/).
 Choose the defaults if you want to avoid any possible headaches.

 #### Finishing the Install